CMPSC-102-Allegheny-College-Spring-2024/08_ethics_student/writing/reflection.md

 ### Q3

-According to the articles, how is the ethical issue related to the technology?
+According to the articles, how is the ethical issue related to technology?

 ```
 TODO